kyma-project/test-infra/templates/README.md

 | **release_since** | No |  Specifies the release from which this component version applies. |
 | **release_since** | No |  Specifies the release till which this component version applies.  |
 | **skipReleaseJobs** | No | Specifies if the Render Templates tools should omit generating job definitions for currently supported releases. |

-A template receives two objects as input:
-- `Values` which contains all the values specified under `values` in the `config.yaml` file.
-- `Global` which contains values specified under `global` in the `config.yaml` file.

 All the functions from the [`sprig`](https://github.com/Masterminds/sprig) library are available in the templates.
 It is the same library that is used by Helm, so if you know Helm, you are already familiar with them.
 Also, a few additional functions are available:
 - `releaseMatches {release} {since} {until}` returns a boolean value indicating whether `release` fits in the range.
 Use `nil` to remove one of the bounds.
 For example, `releaseMatches {{ $rel }} '1.2' '1.5'` checks if the release `$rel` is not earlier than `1.2` and not later than `1.5`.